bsef19a516/Common-SharedPreference-Class/README.md

 for ((key, value) in allPrefs) {
     Log.d("Preferences", "Key: $key, Value: $value")
 }
 ```

+## Understanding `.commit()` vs `.apply()`

+When you're modifying the `PreferencesClass` to suit your specific needs, it's crucial to understand the difference between using `.commit()` and `.apply()` methods for saving SharedPreferences.

+### `.commit()`:
+- Saves the changes to the SharedPreferences **synchronously**, blocking the main thread until the save operation is completed.
+- Returns a boolean value indicating the success or failure of the save operation.
+- Should be used when you need to ensure the data is persisted immediately and if the result of the operation must be checked.
+- Note: Using `.commit()` for large sets of data or frequent operations can lead to performance issues or ANR (Application Not Responding) dialogs due to its synchronous nature.

+### `.apply()`:
+- Saves the changes to the SharedPreferences **asynchronously**, without blocking the main thread.
+- Does not return any value; it assumes the operation succeeds.
+- Changes made with `.apply()` are written to memory immediately and flushed to disk on a separate thread.
+- Recommended for most use cases where immediate persistence is not critical and when the operation's success does not need to be verified.

+### Usage Considerations:
+- **Use `.apply()`** for non-critical, frequent updates to shared preferences where the timing of the save is not crucial.
+- **Opt for `.commit()`** when it's essential to know the outcome of the save operation or when immediate persistence is necessary (e.g., before the process is terminated).

+By understanding these differences, you can modify the `PreferencesClass` to better suit your application's needs, choosing the appropriate method for saving preferences based on your specific requirements.

 This guide assumes context refers to an instance of Context (e.g., an Activity or Application context).
 Adjust your implementation accordingly to ensure proper context management.